Top candlestick patterns traders should know

 /

-Candlestick patterns do work, but not all the time.
-Some patterns are more trustworthy than others, but this might differ between traders.
+Candlestick patterns do work, but not always.
+Some patterns are more trustworthy than others, and this might differ between traders.

 However, regardless of any candlestick pattern you might want to use, you should always confirm the move and utilise your risk management strategy in every trade.
 This might assist in lowering the risk if the pattern doesn’t work out.